Table of Contents

 Once those first few minutes are behind you, things become much easier.

-Believe it or not, it is you who set the tone for a portrait shoot (or a couple shoot for that matter).
+Believe it or not, it is you who set the tone for a portrait shoot (or a couple of shoots for that matter).

 So, if you are smiling, cheerful, and joyful, things are way easier to take care of.
 A smiling face and a jovial way of doing work become contagious.
 Your couple is more likely to get a lot more comfortable when they see a very friendly face in front of them.